Resource Guide

 What is Spreadsheet Server?

-Spreadsheet Server is an Excel add-in developed by insightsoftware (formerly Global Software, Inc.) that creates a live connection between Microsoft Excel and your ERP database.
-For Yardi Voyager users, it pulls real-time general ledger balances, transaction details, and operational data directly into Excel cells using GXL formulas that reference Yardi's multi-segment chart of accounts.
+Spreadsheet Server is an Excel add-in developed by insightsoftware (formerly Global Software, Inc.) that supports Excel-based reporting from ERP data.
+For Yardi Voyager users, it can help finance teams refresh general ledger balances, transaction details, and operational data in Excel using GXL formulas mapped to the chart of accounts.
 It supports 140+ ERP systems beyond Yardi, including MRI, SAP, Oracle, and JD Edwards.

 How much does Spreadsheet Server cost?